tordable/tordable.github.io/_posts/2009-12-3-interesting-visualizations-changes-over-time.md

 ---
 layout: default
-title: "Interesting Visualizations: Changes Over Time"
+title: Interesting Visualizations, Changes Over Time
 ---

-# Interesting Visualizations: Changes Over Time

 <p>
 Visualizations are simply ways of representing data.
 But if they are good,